Amazon Comparison

 Pros

-• +Instant access to 11+ EU countries – SPACEGOATS is already active and established in all relevant European Amazon marketplaces
+- +Instant access to 12+ Amazon marketplaces across EU, UK, US, and Canada – SPACEGOATS is active and established in all relevant markets

-• +No own Seller account needed – you save yourself the account opening, verification, and risk of account suspension
+- +No own Seller account needed – you save yourself the account opening, verification, and risk of account suspension.
+The broker carries the account risk

-• +No own VAT registration required – the broker sells on their account and handles all tax obligations across the EU
+- +No own VAT registration required – the broker sells on their account and handles all tax obligations as MoR

 Cons

-• -Lower margin due to broker commission – the broker receives a percentage of revenue for their services
+- -Lower margin due to broker commission – the broker receives a percentage of revenue for their services.
+At very high volumes, individual terms can be negotiated

-• -Less direct control – decisions on listing changes or ad campaigns go through the broker and may take longer
+- -Less direct control – decisions on listing changes or ad campaigns go through the broker.
+Depending on the cooperation model (Auto-Pilot vs. Captain Seat), the degree of influence varies

-• -Dependency on broker performance – the quality of customer service and account management depends on the broker
+- -Dependency on broker performance – the quality of customer service and account management depends on the broker.
+It is important to choose an established partner with a proven track record

 Comparison Table